 1. Does the subject property reside next to public owned lands?
 Yes □ No 2.
 Have you checked for utility locations in the area of work?
 Yes □ No 3.
 How would you like to receive the permit? - Mail Pick-up 4.
-Have you enquired whether the work proposed requires site plan approva l?
-Yes □ No 5.
-Are there trees located on/adjacent to municipal roadway or private lands ?
+Have you enquired whether the work proposed requires site plan approva Yes □ No 5.
+Are there trees located on/adjacent to municipal roadway or private land s?
 Yes □ No 6.
 Will the proposed construction activity impact any abutting lands either public or private?
 If yes, please include details in writing with this application. □ Yes No 7.
 Is this application to support a building/demolition permit?
 (Note: This permit is for related grading only.
 A building permit is required for the actual demolition).
 Yes □ No 8.
 Are the subject lands being developed for 'more sensitive' use as defined under the new sections of the environmental protection act?
-If 'yes' a record of the site condition (RSC) is required to support this application. a Yes No 2.
-A 3.
-A 4.
-D 5.
-H 6.
+If 'yes' a record of the site condition (RSC) is required to support this application. □ Yes No 1.
+A ★ 2.
+A ★ 3.
+A ★ 4.
+Do ★ 5.
+Hi ★ 6.
 A in 7.
-Th 8.
-Co 9.
-Bo Declar I her and of which application shall be accompanied by the following: Site Plan certified by a professional engineer; Site Maintenance, Operations & Sediment Control Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certification demonstrating consultation or approval with other accepting and roadway inspection plan for Southgate approval; letter and proof of liability insurance on the property provided from demnifying the Township of Southgate application and deposit fees; pertificate of general liability insurance naming the Township of Southgate application and Application Approval areas and Application Approval applies to comply with the accept the Terms and Conditions of the grant the Township of Southgate permission to enter the subject large this permit applies to.
-PDate: n the property hgate; and his By-law 201 owner releasing and Office Use Only Refur ndable Deposit Amount: \$ 10,000 Receipt #: Perm it Fee: \$ (,000.2x
+Th ★ 8.
+Ce application shall be accompanied by the following: Site Plan certified by a professional engineer; Site Maintenance, Operations & Sediment Control Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certified by Soil Testing, Site/Soil Management and Reporting Protocol Plan certified by Soil Testing Protocol n the property gencies; I her and g which eration and Application Approval eby agree to comply with the accept the Terms and Conditions of a grant the Township of Southgate permission to enter the subject la this permit applies to.
+Date: Office Use Only nds to inspect t 7-049 "Schedule C:" he proposed work for Refun ndable Deposit Amount: \$ 10,000 Receipt #: it Fee: \$ Receipt #: